Fmstrat/plex-ssl/README.md

 Install nginx
 --------------

 In Ubuntu, this could be as easy as installing the nginx and nginx-lua packages, but CentOS does not have a preconfigured nginx with lua available, even in EPEL.
-To overcome this, we will use the openresty packages from http://openresty.org/
+To overcome this, we will use the openresty packages from http://openresty.org/.
+As a note, nginx could be installed on a seperate machine, and is not required to be on the same machine as PMS.

 ```
 [root@pms-vm external]# yum install gcc pcre-devel openssl-devel